caverar/RobotStudio_Robotics_Lab4/README.md

 ![im10](images/neu1.png)

-THe image bellow shows a simplified diagram of the full system, including a contactor due to the fact that the DSQC 652 signals are only logic signals so they probably can't supply enough current to drive the solenoid.
+THe image bellow shows a simplified diagram of the full system, including a contactor due to the fact that the DSQC652 signals are only logic signals so they probably can't supply enough current to drive the solenoid.

 ![diag2](images/diag2.png)

 The tool is imported to RobotStudio using Fusion360 to open the .step file and exported as a .sat file so RobotStudio is able to open it.

-Three boxes with diffrent colors were design inside RobotStudio to emulate the real objects, each one with a volume of 200mm x 200mm x 200mm, in addition to a 3x2 pallet with six 240mm x 240mm compartments with 20mm gap between them.
+Three boxes with different colors were design inside RobotStudio to emulate the real objects, each one with a volume of 200mm x 200mm x 200mm, in addition to a 3x2 pallet with six 240mm x 240mm compartments with 20mm gap between them.
 The full setup is showed in the image bellow.

 ![im5](images/robot.png)